joanseg/The-Positioning-Manual/chapters/10-Risk.md

 That said, entrepreneur types will usually be more flexible about how they structure their business, while craftspeople will likely be *less* flexible.
 Entrepreneurs will be less constrained by the current realities of the market -- because they're more focused on future value creation -- while craftspeople will sometimes be more constrained by current market realities.
 This has real implications for how you choose to specialize.

-If you're on the Craftsperson end of this spectrum, you face two constraints, and certain combinations of those constraints can present a very difficult obstacle to successfully specializing.
+If you're on the craftsperson end of this spectrum, you face two constraints, and certain combinations of those constraints can present a very difficult obstacle to successfully specializing.

 Let's start exploring this using this diagram, which I often use as a one-picture explanation of how specialization works.